andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 ### What We've Uncovered
 If I had summarize what we've uncovered, it'd be this:  Analytics is the **science of analysis**.
 Analytics encompases the corpus of understanding we have about analysis...it's the techniques and processes and principles for breaking things down.

 Even though analysis and analytics are both nouns, they aren't "the same thing".
-The *concept* of breaking something down (analysis) is different than the *science* or *method* for doing that breaking down.
+The *concept* of breaking something down (analysis) is different than the *science* or *method* for doing that breaking down (analytics).

 Analysis is the end-goal (okay, understanding, interpreting, making inferences and predictions and decisions might be the *end*-end goal, but still...).
 Analytics is the way we get there.